deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 and enjoy it enough to care for a good e-mail account.
 Freedom only arises if exit without sanctions is possible and there is somewhere to go.
-When our Automatic Account offering reaches its limits, you will need to migrate.
+When our prospective Automatic Account offering is to reach its limits, you will need to migrate.
-AA have the design goal of making migration easy.
+Automatic Accounts have the design goal of making migration easy.

 Speaking of migrations, we have more followers on the Fediverse than on Twitter.
 More importantly, a lot of interesting conversations are evolving.